John-trailinghyphon/SPRpy/README.md

 for accurate determination of the exclusion height.
 For protein or polymer probes, 10-20 g/L is typically used.
 Verify that the baseline returns to the same level prior to probe injections (within ~ 10 millidegrees).

-### Modelling
+#### Modelling (Text WIP)

-1) Use fresnel modelling to obtain model parameters that match the reference measurement.
+1) Select a previous fresnel modelled background to obtain fit parameters that match the measurement well in liquid.
+It is recommended to fresnel model a liquid scan (it will not be physically correct) immediately before the first probe injection and select this as background.

-2) The height of the layer in air can be modelled and used as a lower bound when later determining the exclusion height.
+2) The program assumes the background was modelled with the layer refractive index in air will suggest the resulting layer thickness as a lower bound and six times this value as upper bound when later determining the exclusion height.
+Adjust bounds manually if necessary.
-You can skip this part if you instead want to set a lower bound manually.

-3) Select a range from the SPR sensorgram covering the probe injection of interest.
-Plot the SPR angle vs TIR angle traces during probe injections to verify that the probe is non-interacting (linear relationship with low degree of hysteresis indicates non-interaction).
+3) Select injection points around a range from the SPR sensorgram covering the probe injection of interest.
+Plot the SPR angle vs TIR angle traces during probe injections to verify that the probe is non-interacting (linear relationship with low degree of hysteresis means non-interaction).

 4) Select suitable ranges before, during and after probe injections to generate the averaged angular reflectivity traces used for fresnel model fitting.
 Check that the fits of your model and parameters for all pairs of solvent/probe are sufficient in